tsudonymn/amped-didit/pages/Team Autonomy.md

 	- then the following week we do allocations and then the week after that maybe there's a change
 	- ONe backlog for all labs?
-	- One backlog for the the ford labs product suite @flabsian -
+	- One backlog for the the ford labs product suite @flabsian
+- The products we build are awesome
+- then we shifted to delivering good learnings
+	- enabling
+	-
 	-